My daughter requested Spider-Man cupcakes for her preschool birthday party though you can certainly make Spider-Man cupcakes for an adult party, too.

-Cupcake liners: They sell Spider-Man Baking Cups, however, blue would look neat too.
+- Cupcake liners: You can buy Spider-Man baking cups, however, plain blue baking cups or cupcake liners would look neat too.

-Red Frosting: A pure red frosting is extremely difficult to create so feel good about settling for an orange-red.
+- Red Frosting: A pure red frosting is extremely difficult to create so feel good about settling for an orange-red.
+Or, you can buy pre-made red buttercream frosting.

-Black Frosting: Also extremely difficult to make.
-I used a Wilton Sparkle Gel in black which was a serious time saver.
-One tube lasted 24 cupcakes with some left over.
-In fact, I took a Wilton cake decorating class and the teacher always bought her black icing for decorating purposes.
-You could also make a chocolate frosting and then add in black food coloring to darken it a little, if this much black frosting isn’t your thing (which usually is my beef with black).
+- Black Frosting: This is also extremely difficult to make.
+I used a black Wilton Sparkle Gel which was a serious time saver.
+One tube was enough for 24 cupcakes and there was some left over.
+To make you feel better about buying black icing, I took a Wilton cake decorating class and the teacher always bought her black icing for decorating purposes.
+You can also make a chocolate frosting and then add in black food coloring to darken it a little.

-Sugar sheet (or white frosting): Plain white frosting works, but in real life a white Wilton Sugar Sheet looks better.
+- Sugar sheet (or white frosting): Plain white frosting works, but in real life cutting Spider-Man’s eyes out of a white Wilton Sugar Sheet looks better and is much easier.

 Spider-Man Cupcake Directions